Last Updated on November 22, 2023

-Chondrocytes are arthroscopically harvested and cultured in a cell culture laboratory for 2-3 weeks.
+For this, chondrocytes or cartilage cells are arthroscopically harvested and cultured in a cell culture lab for 2-3 weeks.
 Cultured cells are injected into the defect, which is covered with a periosteal flap.

 Following all other surgeries, immobilization is not necessary.
 Continuous passive motion is administered for 48 hours.
 Rehabilitation exercises are begun after 48 hours and are continued for 8 weeks.
 Weight-bearing is gradually introduced into and progressed to full weight bearing by 6-8 weeks.

 Juvenile osteochondritis dissecans of a knee, without a loose body lesion, frequently heals with conservative methods.

 Adult osteochondritis dissecans, respond better with when surgical intervention.

 Different surgeries have a success rate of 70-90%.